 Fast-forward to 1917, when the Richmond Professional Institute (RPI)—originally called the Richmond School of Social Economy—opened its doors to provide young, middle-class women with social welfare training and put them on the path to service-oriented careers.
 In 1968, RPI and MCV merged to become Virginia Commonwealth University.
 VCU Medical Center became the name for VCU’s entire medical enterprise in 2001, including its hospitals, clinical care facilities, health sciences schools, MCV Physicians and medical research.

-We are honored to be an eight-time recipient of Working Mother magazine’s “100 Best” for work/life balance and integration.
-And since 2006 the Greater Richmond Chamber of Commerce has consistently named VCU Medical Center the Area Employer of Choice.
+We are honored to be recognized by Working Mother magazine as one of the “100 Best” for work/life balance and integration.
+And since 2006, the Greater Richmond Chamber of Commerce has consistently named VCU Medical Center the Area Employer of Choice.
 You won’t find a more appreciative organization to work for, nor better people to work with.